semojs/semo/docs/guide/custom-commands/index.md

 # Custom Commands

-Whether it's developing plugins for `Semo` or building applications and utility scripts based on `Semo`, one thing that cannot be avoided is adding `Semo` command lines before encapsulating plugins.
-In order to achieve a smooth development experience, `Semo` has been continuously optimizing the entire process, which is still ongoing.
-This article will discuss how to define commands in `Semo`.
+Whether developing `Semo` plugins or building applications and tool scripts based on `Semo`, adding `Semo` command lines is almost unavoidable before encapsulating plugins.
+To achieve a smooth development experience, `Semo` has been continuously optimizing the entire process, and this is still ongoing.
+This article explains how to define commands under `Semo`.

-## Preparation Stage
+## Preparation Phase

-As mentioned later, we don't need to create command code templates ourselves, as it would be repetitive work.
-Therefore, a command line code generator is provided.
+As will be mentioned later, we don't need to create command code templates ourselves; it's entirely repetitive work.
+Therefore, a command-line code generator is provided.
 But where should this code be placed?
 First, it needs to be declared.
 The configuration file recognized by `Semo` here is `.semorc.yml`, and the effective configuration is `commandDir`.
-Sometimes, if the project is based on TypeScript, you also need to configure a TypeScript command line directory `commandMakeDir`.
-If you are defining commands for other plugins, you need to define the corresponding `extandDir` and `extandMakeDir`.
+Sometimes the project is based on TS, requiring configuration of a TS command-line directory `commandMakeDir`.
+Sometimes you are writing subcommands for commands defined by other plugins; in this case, the corresponding `extendDir` and `extendMakeDir` need to be defined.

 Taking plugin development as an example, the configuration file is roughly as follows: